PaloAltoNetworks/gaia/doc/documentation.md

 The date after which objects must be cleaned.

-### CloudAccountPolicyExecutionStatus
+### CloudAccountStatus

-CloudAccountPolicyExecutionStatus represents the execution status of cloud policies relates to the cloud account.
+CloudAccountStatus represents the status for a cloud account.

 #### Example